 Key learning outcomes

-You will graduate from ANU, a world-class university, positioning you firmly in the centre of a global network of leading diplomatic and international legal scholars and policy-makers.
+You will graduate from ANU, a world-class university, positioning you firmly in the centre of a global network of leading financial and legal scholars and policy-makers.

 Taught in the nation’s heart of diplomacy and law, our innovative program prepares you for exciting career paths including:

-You will be taught by internationally recognised scholars from both The Australian National University (ANU) College of Law and the Asia-Pacific College of Diplomacy.
-You will also learn from senior diplomatic and international legal practitioners with a specific focus on transnational diplomacy, roles of non-state actors, negotiation and conflict resolution, international law principles and more.
+You will be taught by internationally recognised scholars from both The Australian National University (ANU) College of Law and the College of Business and Economics (CBE), with an emphasis on research-based or research-led course content.

-ANU is ranked #1 in Australia in the top 20 in the world for the study of law (QS World Rankings by Subject 2019/20).
+ANU is ranked #1 in Australia and globally #17 for Law and #40 for Accounting and Finance (QS World Rankings by Subject 2020).

 At a minimum, all applicants must meet program-specific academic/non-academic requirements and English language requirements.
 Admission to most ANU programs is on a competitive basis.
 Therefore, meeting all admission requirements does not automatically guarantee entry.